ngemily/532_report/src/challenges.md

 The biggest challenge I faced was the shift in mindset from software to hardware.
-This is the largest hardware project I have ever taken on, and although I would not consider myself to be "experienced" per se in either, I have had much more time to develop a mental model for writing imperative, procedural software.
+This is the largest hardware project I have ever taken on, and although I would not consider myself to be in expert in either, I have had much more time to develop a mental model for writing imperative, procedural software.

 I've come to realize that there are two assumptions that I make every day that I don't even think about when writing software: